babyloniaapp/docs/logs.md

 <hr/>

+15.0.22 – The subscription account of Chain Link VRF V2 is set today, we are ready to start testing our lottery contract on the Polygon mainnet.<br/>

+---

 14.0.22 – We faced some delays from our freelance UI team, project was supposed to be delivered today but it is not yet ready.<br/>